LabChameleon/labchameleon.github.io/_pages/teaching.md

 <p>
 So far, I have assisted my supervisors in several lectures and seminars, primarily in the course <i>Elements of Machine Learning and Data Science</i> during 2023 and 2024.
 This introductory lecture is designed to help bachelor’s students build a solid foundation in machine learning methods and data science.
-In addition to this, I co-organized a seminar on multi-objective optimization in 2023.
+In addition to this, I co-organised a seminar on multi-objective optimisation in 2023.
 </p>
 <p>
 I am also supervising both bachelor’s and master’s theses.
-If you are interested in writing a thesis under my supervision, please feel free to reach out.
+If you are interested in writing a thesis under my supervision, please feel free to reach out!
 I especially welcome students who already have their own ideas or topics they are interested about exploring!
 For more details and information about current thesis opportunities, please visit our chair's <a href="https://www.aim.rwth-aachen.de/thesis.html"> website </a>.
 </p>
 <p>
-Below, you can find some examples of ongoing and completed theses I have supervised.
+Below, you can find some examples of ongoing and completed theses supervised by me.
 </p>

 ### Ongoing: